Dr Sabina Leonelli

 2. The History and Epistemology of Model Organism Research (with Prof Rachel Ankeny): we investigate the use of model organisms in the 20th and 21st centuries, its influence on the development and content of biological knowledge, and the epistemic status of model organisms as models.
 We are currently working on a monograph, provisionally entitled 'Thinking with Model Organisms: A Philosophical Approach to Life in the 20th Century Laboratory'

-Sample publications: Leonelli, S., Ramsden, E., Nelson, N. and Ankeny, R.A. (in press, 2014) Making Organisms Model Humans: Situated Models in Alcohol Research.
+Sample publications: Leonelli, S., Ramsden, E., Nelson, N. and Ankeny, R.A.
+(2014) Making Organisms Model Humans: Situated Models in Alcohol Research.
 Science in Context.

 Leonelli, S. and Ankeny, R. A. (2013) What Makes a Model Organism?
 Endeavour.

 Leonelli, S. and Ankeny, R.A.
 (2012) Re-Thinking Organisms: The Epistemic Impact of Databases on Model Organism Biology.
 Studies in the History and Philosophy of the Biological and Biomedical Sciences 43(1): 29-36.

 Ankeny, R.A. and Leonelli, S. (2011) What is so special about model organisms?
 Studies in the History and the Philosophy of Science: Part A, 42 (2): 313-323.

 Leonelli, S. (2008) Performing Abstraction.
 Two Ways of Modelling Arabidopsis thaliana.
 Biology and Philosophy, 23, 4: 509-528.

 Leonelli, S. (2007) Growing Weed, Producing Knowledge.
 An Epistemic History of Arabidopsis thaliana.
 History and Philosophy of the Life Sciences, 29, 2: 55-87.